romanrostislavovich/auditfy/README.md

 This tool included following modules:

 - HTML  -  `status: 81 Rules.` [List of html rules](/docs/rules/html.rules.md)
-- CSS  -  `status: to be continue`
+- CSS  -  `status: 40 Rules and to be continue`
-- JavaScript - `status: 100+ Rules from eslint.
-To be continue`
+- JavaScript - `status: 100+ Rules from eslint and to be continue`
 - Security - `status: 16 Rules.` [List of security rules](/docs/rules/security.rules.md)
 - SEO  - `status: 17 Rules`[List of SEO rules](/docs/rules/seo.rules.md)
 - Performance  - `status: 5 rules and to be continue`
-- Accessibility check  -  `status: 83 Rules to be continue`
+- Accessibility check  -  `status: 83 Rules and  to be continue`

 | Module\Mode    | URL | Static |
 |:---------------|:----|:-------|